fmorea/no-bootable-device/README.md

 chmod +x install_ubuntu.sh
 sudo ./install_ubuntu.sh initial
 ```
-- now you have to choose where to install the sistem, select 1, the mmc-DA4064 (our mmc)
+- now you have to choose where to install the sistem, select 1, the mmc-DA4064 (our internal emmc)
 - wait until installation is finished
 - now you can boot with the other usb

+## IF/WHEN upgrading your kernel
+I have to read the documentation but running "generate-zbm" in the terminal shoud be necessary after kernel upgrades